hannahdrieberg/NGS-scripts/MethylC/README.md

 #### met-sign.sh
 Extract cytosine reports for methylation at non-canonical methylation sequence contexts (see Gouil & Baulcombe, PLoS Gen 2015).

+#### methimpute.r
+Use METHimpute to perform HMM-based imputation of methylation state at single C resolution across genome.
+Also produces 100bp.bed output files (methylation levels binned into 100bp windows).

 #### methylation_tiling.sh
 Use WIG files to obtain methylation values across features of interest (similar to bed_to_rel.sh but without binning values).